KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 6. Recommendation: Found `new Date()` in file `copyright.js`: Consider replacing it by `new Date(Date.now())`.
 It's helpful for time related debugging. : [#3252](https://github.com/MagicMirrorOrg/MagicMirror/issues/3252).
 7. Recommendation: Found `"node-fetch"` in file `node_helper.js`: Replace it with built-in fetch.
 8. Recommendation: Found `"node-fetch"` in file `package.json`: Replace it with built-in fetch.
-9. Warning: No LICENSE file.
-10. Recommendation: No ESLint configuration was found.
+9. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.

 ### [MMM-CTA by NateDee](https://github.com/NateDee/MMM-CTA)